ocaml/v2.ocaml.org/site/community/support.md

 ####  How to become a member?
-In order to fully understand the Consortium membership, it is advised to read the OCaml Consortium membership agreement and its appendices, which is online as [PDF](http://caml.inria.fr/consortium/agreement.en.pdf).
+In order to fully understand the Consortium membership, it is advised to read the Caml Consortium membership agreement and its appendices, which is online as [PDF](http://caml.inria.fr/consortium/agreement.en.pdf).
 Extra information about VAT are given in this [information sheet](http://caml.inria.fr/consortium/vat.en.html).